UPPS 05.06.03 - Student Travel

 Specifically, a student driver is required to hold a valid driver’s license and have less than 10 penalty points under the system set forth by UPPS No. 05.05.02, Driver Selection.

-No driver shall have consumed any alcoholic beverages or ingested any chemical substance (prescriptive or over-the-counter) that would impair her or his ability to operate a motor vehicle within 12 hours of operating a vehicle (please refer to the Texas State Student Handbook for more specific information regarding the university’s alcohol and drug policies).
+No driver shall have consumed any alcoholic beverages or ingested any chemical substance (prescriptive or over-the-counter) that would impair their ability to operate a motor vehicle within 12 hours of operating a vehicle (please refer to the Student Handbook for more specific information regarding the university’s alcohol and drug policies).

-No student shall be required to use her or his personal vehicle to perform university-related activities.
+No student shall be required to use their personal vehicle to perform university-related activities.

 The Study Abroad Office does not allow use of vehicles or rental of vehicles by university staff, students, or faculty.
 In all cases, professional drivers must be hired and used at all times overseas.